.png)

-A urinary tract infection (commonly referred to as a UTI) is one of the most commonly diagnosed infections in nursing homes and assisted living facilities.
-A UTI occurs when bacteria enters and inflames any section of the urinary system, including the kidneys, ureter, bladder, or urethra.
-Because elderly residents typically have weakened immune systems, along with a host of underlying health conditions, they are more susceptible to such infections.
-That said, in many cases, facility acquired UTIs are preventable.
+A urinary tract infection (commonly referred to as a UTI) is one of the most frequently diagnosed infections in nursing homes and assisted living facilities.
+A urinary tract infection (commonly referred to as a UTI) is one of the most frequently diagnosed infections in nursing homes and assisted living facilities.
+UTIs occur when bacteria enter and inflame any section of the urinary system, including the kidneys, bladder, ureters, or urethra.
+Elderly residents—especially those with cognitive disorders, mobility limitations, incontinence, or weakened immune systems—are more vulnerable.
+That said, in many cases, facility-acquired UTIs are preventable.

 What Causes a UTI?

-While there are different types of UTIs, all UTIs begin with bacteria entering and infecting the urinary tract system.
-In the nursing home and/or assisted living setting, these bacteria derive from a variety of sources:
+While there are different types of UTIs, they all begin with bacteria entering and infecting the urinary tract.
+In the nursing home, assisted living facility, and group home settings, these bacteria typically stem from a variety of sources:

 -

-Poor Hygiene: Many nursing home and/or assisted living facility residents face challenges related to limited mobility and cognitive disorders, making it difficult for them to maintain personal hygiene without regular assistance from facility staff.
+Poor Hygiene: Many nursing home, assisted living facility, and group home residents face challenges related to mobility and cognitive disorders, making it difficult for them to maintain personal hygiene without regular assistance from facility staff.
 When this assistance is lacking, residents are left to suffer the consequences of poor hygiene, including UTIs.
 This is particularly true for residents who are incontinent and resigned to wearing adult diapers.
 When a facility is not regularly checking and changing a resident’s diapers, the facility is unnecessarily exposing the resident to an increased risk of infection.
 Under these circumstances, the infection typically derives from E. coli found in fecal matter entering the urethral opening.
 Other examples of poor hygiene that can lead to UTIs include a facility’s failure to regularly bathe and/or shower residents, properly bathe residents (who require bed baths), and assist with toileting (when required).

 -